Purpose and aim of the policy

-Spotlight has internal procedures in place to support this Policy, which provide Spotlight staff and representatives with direction on how to:
+Talent Systems Europe Limited has internal procedures in place to support this Policy, which provide staff and representatives with direction on how to:

-- Escalate a potential Safeguarding incident within Spotlight
+- Escalate a potential Safeguarding incident within the company

 - Report a potential Safeguarding incident to relevant authorities

-- Report a potential Safeguarding incident to other Spotlight stakeholders
+- Report a potential Safeguarding incident to other business stakeholders

-You can also contact the NSPCC Helpline for child protection support and advice, however, please consider referring to Spotlight’s Safeguarding Procedures before contacting.
+You can also contact the NSPCC Helpline for child protection support and advice, however, please consider referring to our Safeguarding Procedures before contacting.

 - 0808 800 5000

-Our policy statement will be widely promoted on the Spotlight website and in relevant communications.
+Our policy statement will be promoted on our websites and in relevant communications.